-AC: To do your SWOT Analysis you'll need a piece of paper – or you can print off the free worksheet at MindTools.com.
-And give yourself enough time.
-It pays to consider each of the four areas in depth, and to try to be as realistic and rigorous as possible.
+Give yourself time to consider each of the four areas in depth, and try to be as realistic and rigorous as you can.

-JM: Moving onto Weaknesses, ask yourself what could you improve?
+Moving onto Weaknesses, ask yourself what you could improve.
 What should you avoid?
 What factors lose you sales?
 What do outsiders see as your weaknesses?

-With Opportunities, you'll want to consider where your best opportunities lie.
+Next, you'll want to consider where your best Opportunities lie.
 What interesting trends are you aware of?
-What opportunities might arise from changes in technology, government policy, social patterns, and the like?
-And – this is really important – what opportunities do your strengths open up for you?
+What advantages might arise from changes in technology, government policy, social patterns, and the like?
+And – this is really important – what options do your strengths open up for you?

 Finally, Threats.
-Ask yourself what obstacles you or your company face.
+Ask yourself what obstacles you or your organization face.
 What is your competition doing that you should be worried about?
-Do you have bad debt or cash-flow problems?
+Do you have bad debt, or cash-flow problems?
 And what threats do your weaknesses expose you to?